On Solving Cubic-Quartic Nonlinear Schr\"odinger Equation in a Cnoidal Trap: Introduction

-From the mathematical perspective, the problem boils down to a nonlinear equation whose nonlinearity is not limited to the cubic term but it also carries a quartic contribution \cite{sala2}.
+From the mathematical perspective, the problem boils down to a nonlinear equation whose nonlinearity is not limited to the cubic term but it also carries a quartic contribution in three dimensions \cite{cabrera2}.
 From our survey of literature we realize that there exists a significant void in understanding the competition between cubic and quartic nonlinearity.
-We were only able to find out some discussion in Ref.~\cite{inui}, where the authors have studied the existence of soliton in cubic-quartic NLSE (CQNLSE) by using phase portrait analysis.
-However, no explicit solution was provided.
-Nevertheless, the recent observation of quantum droplets demands a more thorough investigation of CQNLSE and the interplay between the attractive and repulsive interactions emerging from beyond mean-field analysis as described above.
+We were only able to find out some discussion in Ref.~\cite{inui,yamano}, where the authors have studied the existence of soliton in cubic-quartic Nonlienar Schr\"odinger equation (CQNLSE) by using phase portrait analysis.